HERO Challenge Three 2021

 After the HERO Challenge Two, Leckie/Outhwaite had held second place in the Challenge Cup Championship, behind the BMW 2002 of Angus McQueen/Mike Cochrane; the latter crew having won the first two rounds.
 Leckie/Outhwaite had been runners up on both occasions.
 This had set up a show down between the two crews on the Challenge Three.
 Unfortunately, McQueen was unable to start the event as he was recovering from an eye operation.
 Alan Pettit stepped in and offered Cochrane the navigator’s seat of his Volvo PV544.
 However, they were to retire on Test 2 with electrical gremlins.

 Paul Day/Alun Jones were also on the retirement list at an early stage.
 Their MGB ground to a halt on Test 1.
-This was further than Peter Moore/Dan Stellmacher managed; their Riley Special lost compression on one cylinder and failed to take the start.
+This was further than Peter Moore/Dan Stellmacher managed; their Riley Special lost compression on one cylinder and they failed to take the start.

 The first regularity of the rally was 20 miles long and contained six timing points.
 It started just north of Ludgershall and finished on the outskirts of Oxford.
 Paul Bloxidge, fresh from his win on the Scottish Malts, the previous week, had grandson Oli Waldock on the maps, and they put up the best performance on the regularity, dropping just three seconds.